 One of the biggest setbacks for any brand establishing its presence on Facebook is to see their campaign generate little or no interest from their user base.
 I have failed with so many facebook campaigns.
-In fact, on of the recent campaign i did for a brand didnot generate any interest from the prospective users.
+In fact, one of the recent campaigns I did for a brand did not generate any interest from the prospective users.

 The purpose of the campaign was to get website clicks.
 All it got was likes and shares.

-There went few hundred dollars in the drain because of my negligence.
+There went few hundred dollars down the drain because of my negligence.

 The common mistake most of the brands make on Facebook is “Not understand their user base”.